 - Management – Through multi-tenant capabilities, partners are able to manage all of their customers’ subscriptions across services.

-- Billing – Microsoft will bill the partner directly for all customer usage.
+- Billing – Microsoft will note the partner directly for all customer usage.
 The partner, therefore, owns all downstream billing to their customers.

-The Partner Center is the portal experience that CSP transacting partners use to provision new customers, order subscriptions, manage subscriptions and perform admin tasks on behalf of their customers.
+The Partner Centre is the portal experience that CSP transacting partners use to provision new customers, order subscriptions, manage subscription, and perform admin tasks on behalf of their customers.
 Key benefits to the new portal include the following:

 - Easy to use – The new portal and APIs make provisioning and managing customers and subscriptions seamless.

-- Provision customers and subscriptions – Provision customers and subscriptions in a single, easy-to-use portal.
+- Provision customers & subscriptions – Provision customers and subscriptions in a single, easy-to-use portal.

-- Administrate on behalf of customers – Manage customer subscriptions via single sign-on capabilities.
+- Admin-on-behalf-of customers – Manage customer subscriptions via single sign-on capabilities.

-- Full suite of CSP cloud service offerings – Transact across CSP products in addition to Azure as detailed in the Partner Center.
+- Full suite of CSP cloud service offerings – Transact across CSP products in addition to Azure as detailed in the Partner Centre.

-- Multi-channel and multi-CSP partner – Multi-channel capabilities give partners the ability to provision CSP subscriptions for a customer with an existing tenant, whilst multi-partner capabilities enable a customer to work with multiple CSP partners to find solutions that best fit their needs.
+- Multi-channel & Multi-CSP partner – Multi-channel capabilities enable partners with the ability to provision CSP subscriptions for a customer with an existing tenant while multi-partner capabilities enable a customer to work with multiple CSP partners to find solutions that best fit their needs.